 Sealed Lead Acid vs. Lithium-Ion Batteries

 However, a jump starter that is rated to 1000 peak amps won't necessarily perform at 1000 amps under various loads.
-Thusly, we sought to test how well each contender held up to a number of different boosting scenarios.
+Thusly, we sought to test how well each contender held up to several different boosting scenarios.

-The NOCO Boost Plus GB40, Tacklife T8, and TopVision Power Pack were among the highest-rated lithium-ion units in this category.
-All three of these devices have peak amp ratings in excess of 1000A, giving them enough current to boost engines as large as seven L. Time and time again, these jump starters were able to deliver adequate power to a range of 12V batteries with differing cranking amps.
+The NOCO Boost HD GB70, GOOLOO 1200, TopVision Power Pack, and the NOCO Boost Plus GB40 were among the highest-rated lithium-ion units in this category.
+All four of these devices have peak amp ratings over 1000A, giving them enough current to boost engines as large as seven liters.
+Time and time again, these jump starters could deliver adequate power to a range of 12V batteries with differing cranking amps.
 By design, lithium-ion jump starters exceed at delivering quick pulses of energy rather than sustained current.

 Ease of Use

-The Clore Automotive JNC660 was the most simple and easy-to-use model in our test.
+The Clore Automotive JNC660 was one of the most simple and easy-to-use models in our test.
 Simply connect to your battery, and you're good to go.
-Other models like the NOCO Boost Plus GB40 and the TackLife T8 were straightforward in application but come standard with certain safety features that may have a learning curve.
+Other models like the NOCO Boost HD GB70 and the TackLife T8 Pro were straightforward in application but came standard with certain safety features that may have a learning curve.

-For most users, models like the TackLife T8 or Stanley J5C09 will provide more than enough versatility, allowing you to charge a variety of devices in addition to boosting a vehicle and providing more than one way to recharge the unit when depleted.
-The least versatile workhorse in our test was the Clore Automotive JNC660, which has no USB ports and can only be charged via extension cord.
+For most users, models like the HULKMAN Alpha85S or NOCO Boost Plus GB40 will provide more than enough versatility, allowing you to charge a variety of devices in addition to boosting a vehicle and providing more than one way to recharge the unit when depleted.
+The least versatile workhorse in our test was the Clore Automotive JNC660, which has no USB ports and can only be charged via an extension cord.

 We hope that this review has brought light to your search for the perfect jump starter.
-In a market flooded with cheap consumer electronics, we value the opportunity to help you narrow the options in picking a model that will work for your needs.
+In a market flooded with consumer electronics, we value the opportunity to help you narrow the options in picking a model that will work best for your needs.
 A dead car battery can happen to anyone, and we hope that our testing can help you remain assured that you'll never be stuck without power on the side of the road, out in the woods, or wherever adventure may find you.